10 Ways to Achieve Online Fundraising Without Social Media

 5. Promote your fundraiser at events

 - Events come in all sizes, from small local gatherings and weekly farmers’ markets to annual events with tens of thousands of attendees.
 The question is: Which events offer you the best fundraising opportunities?

 - It’s hard to beat the effectiveness of meeting people in person.
 Events give you an opportunity to do that efficiently.

 - Another huge advantage of events is the opportunity for exposure of all kinds.
-The media might be there, which could help your cause score valuable free publicity.
+The media might be there, which could help your cause score valuable publicity.
 Are you prepared to give a newsworthy interview with succinct answers full of soundbites?
 Practice with friends and family before the event.

 - Old-fashioned bulletin boards (found in cafés, community centers, and other local establishments) can be surprisingly effective—especially if your cause is hyper-local.

 - Create a poster with all the key information a potential donor would need to be inspired, take action, and donate.

 - If there’s one thing the Internet is great at, it’s bringing together niche communities, which often have their own virtual bulletin boards.
 Search for communities that might welcome your fundraiser.
 Post a link to your fundraising page on the board, or in a comment in a discussion thread.
 This is a key tactic for online fundraising without social media.